 The application is brought to the Committee at request of Councillor D K Watts on behalf of all Bramcote Ward Councillors.

-1.1 The application seeks planning permission for the construction of 470 dwellings and associated access, public open space, drainage, infrastructure, earthworks and ancillary enabling works.
+- 1. Purpose of the Report - 1.1 The application seeks planning permission for the construction of 470 dwellings and associated access, public open space, drainage, infrastructure, earthworks and ancillary enabling works.